 Bears can turn up almost anywhere in Alaska - even in a city park.
-Trails sometimes close in Anchorage's Far North Bicentennial Park because of the enormous brown bears that feed on salmon in a creek there, and black bears can show up almost anywhere in the state's largest city.
-Alaska's thriving populations of black, brown (grizzly), and polar bears can be reliably found for viewing at the right places and times.
+Kincaid Park in Anchorage has signs that warn "You Are Entering Bear Country," because of the joggers and bicyclists who have run into black bears.
+Alaska's thriving populations of black, brown (or grizzly), and polar bears are seen frequently when the season is right.
 See Chapter 9 for more details.

 - ✓ Homer: The salmon-filled rivers in this part of Alaska, south of Anchorage, attract fish-loving brown bears through much of the summer.
 Homer is among the best places to board a float plane to head out into that wilderness to see them.
 See Chapter 16. - ✓ Denali National Park: Even more remarkable than the scenery is Denali's status as the site of one of the greatest and least expensive wildlife safaris you can experience.
 Thanks to the limited-access bus system that is the only motorized way into the park, every shuttle passenger has an excellent chance of seeing brown bears.
-See Chapter 19. - ✓ Pack Creek (near Juneau): For decades, the brown bears of Admiralty Island that converge here to feed on the salmon have nonchalantly allowed humans to watch them from nearby viewing areas.
+See Chapter 19. - Pack Creek (near Juneau): For decades, the brown bears of Admiralty Island that converge here to feed on the salmon have nonchalantly allowed humans to watch them from nearby platforms.
 It's a short flight from Juneau, but a different world.
-See Chapter 20. - ✓ Kodiak Island and Katmai National Park: These remote lands host some of the biggest salmon runs and, therefore, the biggest and most plentiful brown bear population anywhere on Earth.
+See Chapter 20. - ✓ Kodiak Island and Katmai National Park: These remote lands host some of the biggest salmon runs and, therefore, the biggest and most plentiful brown bear population anywhere on earth.
 Catch the season right, and you could see large groups of enormous bears fishing and feeding.
-See Chapter 24. - ✓ Barrow: Point Barrow, the farthest north you can go in the United States, is among the best places to see polar bears in the country; bears congregate to feed on waste from Eskimo whale hunting.
+See Chapter 24. - ✓ Barrow: Point Barrow, the farthest north you can go in the United States, is the best place to see polar bears in the country; bears congregate here to feed on waste from Eskimo whale hunting.
 However, this choice is an adventurous one: Tours in four-wheel-drive vehicles, offered casually by locals, don't always see bears; indeed, they don't always operate.
 See Chapter 23.